taitulism/draggable/README.md

 3. Each context is the boundary element to its draggable elements (by default).

 ### Boundary Element
->**TL;DR** The boundary element is set according to the following precedence order:
->1.
-The draggable element's closest parent with `data-drag-container` attribute.
->2.
-If none found - then the context element passed in at creation.
->3.
-If created with no context or `{container: false}` was used - then the `<body>`.

 To prevent users from dragging an element off-screen and being unable to retrieve it, a boundary element is always defined.

-By default, the context element acts as the movement container for its descendant draggable elements.
-However, if the `{container: false}` option is specified during initialization (see [Creation](#draggablecontextelement-options)), the `<body>` element will serve as the boundary.

-Alternatively, you can designate a different element as the boundary by adding the `data-drag-container` attribute to it (see [data-drag-container](#data-attributes)).
+By default, the `<body>` element acts as the global movement container for all draggable elements.
+However, you can designate a different element as the boundary of its descendant draggable elements by adding the `data-drag-zone` attribute to it.

+So a draggable element's dragging zone is its closest parent with the `data-drag-zone` attribute or the `<body>` element.

 ## Data Attributes